-WA Health has a strong commitment to ensuring the health, safety, welfare and wellbeing of all children in this State.
-This commitment is reinforced by supporting, educating and informing WA Health staff of their roles and responsibilities for protecting children through the Guidelines for Protecting Children 2015.
+The WA health system has a strong commitment to ensuring the health, safety, welfare and wellbeing of all children in this State.
+This commitment is reinforced by supporting, educating and informing WA health system staff of their roles and responsibilities for protecting children through the Guidelines for Protecting Children 2015.